VergeOS oVirt Integration:

 Overview of the native Veeam UI integration targeted for Q3 2026 — and why today’s integration is fully production-ready.

-Direct questions on architecture, deployment, licensing, migration timelines, and more.
+Direct questions on architecture, deployment, licensing, field experience, and migration timelines with all four panelists.

 Built for IT Teams in Active VMware Evaluation